What We Need to Start Sampling

 Quick Summary

-This guide explains what buyers should prepare before sampling so the first round starts with a clearer brief and fewer avoidable delays.
+This guide explains what buyers should prepare before sampling so the first round starts with clearer priorities, fewer avoidable revisions, and a more reliable path into quotation, development, and bulk planning.

 What is most useful for buyers to prepare first